The PagerDuty connector uses the v2 Events API to trigger, acknowledge, and resolve PagerDuty alerts.

 Create a PagerDuty Connector in Kibana.
 You can:

-- Create a connector as part of creating an alert by selecting PagerDuty in the Actions section of the alert configuration and selecting Add new.
+- Create a connector as part of creating an rule by selecting PagerDuty in the Actions section of the rule configuration and selecting Add new.

 - Alternatively, create a connector.
-To create a connector, open the main menu, click Stack Management > Alerts and Actions*, select Connectors, click Create connector, then select the PagerDuty option.
+To create a connector, open the main menu, click Stack Management > Rules and Connectors, select Connectors, click Create connector, then select the PagerDuty option.